-2. Referring to the above photo, and using the allen wrench supplied with this kit, screw the nosegear bearing to the firewall with the 4-40 x 1/2" screws and the #4 washers.
+2. □ Referring to the above photo, and using the allen wrench supplied with this kit, screw the nose gear block to the firewall with the 4-40 x 1/2" screws and the #4 washers.
 Screw the bolts part way until the ends are just coming through the back side of the firewall.

-Place the 4-40 blind nuts, with the teeth pointed toward the firewall, on the ends of the screws.
+3. □ Place the 4-40 blind nuts, with the teeth pointed toward the firewall, on the ends of the screws.
 Tighten until the blind nut teeth are firmly seated into the wood.

-- 4. \square Taking the steering arm, cut off the end of the arm in the middle of the first hole. - ☐ After making sure the holes are aligned, press the steel collar into the pocket in the steering arm. - □ Thread the 6-32 x 3/16" socket head screw in a few turns until it starts to thread into the steel collar. - 5. □ Make a 90° bend 1/4" from the end of the .062 x 19" wire.
+- 4. □ Taking the steering arm, cut off the end of the arm in the middle of the first hole. - □ After making sure the holes are aligned, press the steel collar into the pocket in the steering arm. - □ Thread the 6-32 x 3/16" socket head screw in a few turns until it starts to thread into the steel collar. - 5. $\Box$ Make a 90° bend 1/4" from the end of the 1.5mm x 18" wire.

-6. Place the bent end of the wire onto the outer hole of the steering arm.
+6. □ Place the bent end of the wire onto the outer hole of the steering arm.
+Secure it with a snap nut and a drop of CA on the snap nut.

-Insert the wire into the hole next to the nosegear bearing, as shown. - ☐ Slide the nosegear wire up into the nosegear bearing until the spring coil clears the bottom of the fuselage when turning. - ☐ Tighten the steering arm set screw onto the nosegear wire.
+- 7. □ Insert the wire into the hole next to the nosegear block, as shown. - □ Slide the nosegear wire up into the nosegear block until the spring coil clears the bottom of the fuselage when turning. - □ Tighten the steering arm set screw onto the nose gear wire.
 This will be adjusted later, when the radio is installed.